rednafi/rednafi.com/content/go/func_types_and_smis.md

 }
 ```

-You can use it like this:
+Here's how to use it:

 ```go
 func main() {